TonyBarkell/OpenFin-Half_Opacity_Window_Load/README.md

-# OpenFin-Frameless_Example
+# OpenFin - Open a Window at half Opacity untill the DOM conetent is loaded

-This project explains how to create an OpenFin Frameless Window with a custom title-bar.
-OpenFin allows you to remove the standard O/S from from a window, however this also reoves the standard window controls normally expected by an end user.
-This project includes a custom title bar that returns the controls to the user.
+This project explains how to Open an application, or child window a half opacity until the DOM content load is complete,

 ## Installing and running the project